Generalized locally compact models for approximate groups: Compact case

 By \cite[Theorem 3.2]{CoPi}, we know that $\tilde{G}$ does not have any definable subgroups of finite index, so for every definable generic subset $X$ of $\tilde{G}$ we have that $\langle X \rangle = \tilde{G}$.
 Hence, in this situation, Theorem \ref{theorem: main theorem for definable G} is a particular case of Theorem \ref{theorem: main Theorem}.

-One of the ingredients will be {\em 12-connectedness} of $\SL_2(\R)$ which follows from \cite[Theorem 6.5]{Gis}, which we will briefly discuss.
+One of the ingredients will be {\em 12-connectedness} of $\SL_2(\R)$ which follows from \cite[Theorem 7.7]{Gis_published}, which we will briefly discuss.
 By a {\em thick} subset of a group $H$ definable in a structure $N$ we mean a definable symmetric subset $Y$ of $H$ for which there exists a positive $m \in \mathbb{N}$ such that for every $g_1,\dots,g_m \in H$ there are $i<j$ with $g_i^{-1}g_j \in Y$.
 Note that when $Y$ is a definable generic, then $Y^{-1}Y$ is thick.
 We will say that $H$ is {\em $n$-connected} if for every (definable) thick subset $Y$ of $H$ we have $Y^n=H$.
 This is equivalent to saying that for $P$ being the intersection of all $N$-definable thick subsets of $\bar H:=H(\C)$ (where $\C \succ N$ is a monster model) we have $P^n=\bar H$.
-The next fact is a particular case of \cite[Theorem 6.5]{Gis}.
+The next fact is a particular case of \cite[Theorem 7.7]{Gis_published}, because $\SL_2(\mathbb{R})$ is perfect and satisfies the assumptions of \cite[Theorem 7.7]{Gis_published} (i.e., it is $\mathbb{R}$-split since the maximal torus consisting of the diagonal matrices is $\mathbb{R}$-isomorphic to the multiplicative group, and it is semisimple in the sense that it does not have nontrivial, connected, normal abelian subgroups).

 \begin{fact} $\SL_2(\R)$ is $12$-connected in any structure in which $\SL_2(\R)$ is definable, in particular in $M$. \end{fact}

 Everywhere below $\C \succ M$ is a monster model, and bars are used to denote the interpretations of various objects in $\C$.